ceberz/riaction/README.md

     User.riactionless{ User.create(:nickname => 'zortnac') }                    # won't create the profile for the newly created user
     Review.riactionless{ @user_instance.reviews.create(:text => "loved it!") }  # won't fire the 'write_a_review' event
     Review.riactionless{ @review_instance.trigger_thumbs_up! }                  # won't fire the 'receive_thumbs_up' event

+#### Custom API Error Handling ####

+When the API returns a status code 500 on internal error the [Ruby-IActionable gem](https://github.com/zortnac/Ruby-IActionable) will raise an exception of class IActionable::Error::Internal.
+The default behavior in riaction is to re-raise the error.
+You can create custom behavior to log the error through a third party service (like Airbrake), have riaction re-schedule the task to try again, save the information to have it be re-attempted later through your own means, or any combination of the above:

+    ::Riaction::EventPerformer.handle_api_failure_with do |exception, event_name, class_name, id|
+      # log the error through a third party service and then re-attempt
+      Airbrake.notify(exception)
+      true
+    end

+    ::Riaction::ProfileCreator.handle_api_failure_with do |exception, class_name, id|
+      # log the error through a third party service, punish the user for their failure, and do not re-attempt
+      Airbrake.notify(exception)
+      class_name.constantize.find_by_id(id).flog(:lashes => 100)
+      false
+    end

 ### Rails Rake Tasks ###